Port Kollam Church: History

 Tradition holds that in AD 52, Thomas the Apostle travelled to Kerala's coast.
-For people who were baptized by Saint Thomas to worship, a church was built in Kollam between CE 52 and 78.
+For people who were baptized by Thomas to worship, a church was built in Kollam between CE 52 and 78.
 However, Violent sea erosion destroyed this church.
 The believers built a second church for worship with the King of Kollam's approval, but it was also destroyed by sea erosion.
 The ruins of the second church are still visible in the sea during low tides.
 The name "Pallikallu" given to it by the local fishermen literally translates as "the stone of the great church".
 A group of local divers retrieved a rock from the submerged church ruins in February 2021, and it was then installed in the church as a symbol of the community's unwavering faith.

 The Pope John XXII designated Kollam (Quilon) as the first diocese in India in 1329 and there was a church called Kollam church before the arrival of the Portuguese in the sixteenth century.
 Later, the Portuguese constructed a number of additional churches in the area, leading to the renaming of Kollam Church as "Port Kollam Church".
 The Port Kollam parish was also blessed by the visit of Francis Xavier as part of his missionary activities along the Malabar coast.
 A new church, constructed in 1912 and dedicated to Our Lady of Purification, stood for more than 70 years, and at the end of the 20th century, a reconstruction plan was started to build the church present today.
-The foundation stone for the reconstruction was blessed by His Holiness Pope John Paul II in Thiruvananthapuram on the 8th of February 1986 during his Apostolic Pilgrimage to India.
-The church was finally blessed on 23 January 1993 by the Bishop of Kollam, Rt.
-Rev. Dr. Joseph G. Fernandez.
+The foundation stone for the reconstruction was blessed by Pope John Paul II in Thiruvananthapuram on 8 February 1986 during his Apostolic Pilgrimage to India.
+The church was finally blessed on 23 January 1993 by the Bishop of Kollam, Joseph G. Fernandez.